remult/remult/docs/tutorials/react-next/validation.md

 When a validation error occurs, Remult will throw an exception.

-As we wrote them, The [CRUD operations](crud.md) catch these exceptions, and alerts the user.
+In this tutorial, [CRUD operations](crud.md) catch these exceptions, and alert the user.
 We leave it to you to decide how to handle validation errors in your application.
 :::